 If your dog is obviously anxious, it may help to provide her with some silence and solitude.
 Some dogs find relief by taking time alone in a safe and quiet space—such as a quiet bedroom where her water bowl, bed, and favorite toys are waiting for her.
 Some dogs love the coziness and low-light in their crate when they are feeling nervous.
 Low lighting and silence or white noise can be just as soothing for your dog as it may be for you.

 4. Belly Rubs

 Your dog is soothed and calmed by your gentle touches.
 If your dog is showing signs of anxiety, try giving her a good scratch behind the ears, a belly rub, or a cuddle on the couch.
 A good snuggle can do wonders for your dog’s stress levels.

 An anxious dog often suffers from tense muscles, and massage is a wonderfully therapeutic way to help your dog feel better.
 Start by scratching gently behind her ears, then massage her neck and work downward toward her tail with long strokes.
 If you feel a particularly tense place in your dog’s body, spend a little more time focusing on those muscles.
 Your dog will love this!

 Give us a Call

 These are just a few simple ways to help your dog calm down when she’s anxious.
 If your dog still has anxiety, be sure to talk to us about other options.
 Along with your vet, you can help reduce your dog’s anxiety and give her a happy, healthy life!
-Call Anasazi Animal Clinic in Gilbert at 480-426-8364 or contact us online to discuss anxiety treatment options for your furry friend!
+Call Anasazi Animal Clinic in Gilbert using our contact options to discuss anxiety treatment options for your furry friend!